Wallace-White/wallace-white-site/content/en/services/vendor-management.md

 # We'll manage your vendor relationships

+Vendor management is the process of overseeing and optimizing the relationships between a business and its external suppliers or vendors.
+We understand that managing vendor relationships can be a complex and time-consuming task, especially when it comes to technology.
+That's why we offer a range of vendor management services designed to help businesses of all sizes streamline their vendor relationships and get the most value out of their investments.

+Our vendor management services include everything from negotiating contracts and service level agreements (SLAs) to managing technology budgets and evaluating vendor performance.
+We work closely with your team to understand your specific needs and goals, and we use our expertise to help you select the best vendors for your business.

-Most organizations spend over 70% of their technology budget on external vendors.
-We can help navigate the world of vendor contracts (SLAs), technology, and finance to ensure your organization gets the best vendor for the best price to meet your needs.
+Our vendor management team is composed of experienced professionals with a deep understanding of technology and finance.
+We have the knowledge and resources to help you navigate the complex world of vendor relationships, and to ensure that your organization gets the best value for its technology investments.

+Contact us today to learn more about how our vendor management services can help your business succeed.